rahuljayaramjee-hub/practising-linux/README.md

        - service is the backgroup program
        - systemctl uses the backgrooup services
        - to stop, start , and reserat the services to
-       - to check why the service is down
+       - to check whether the service is down
        - to check top services running